freeCodeCamp/freeCodeCamp/guide/english/c/arrays-and-strings/index.md

 #### Get length: `strlen`

 `strlen` (from 'string length') will return an integer value corresponding to the length of the string.
+Even though all strings are terminated with a \0 character, it will not be included in the count (so the length "hello" is indeed 5 and not 6).
 In this example, an integer called `string_length` will be assigned the length of `my_string`:

 ```C
 string_length = strlen(my_string);
 ```